MfellnerDev/express-localtodo/docs/setup.md

 ### 6. What to do if source code or files are changed

-If you pull from origin or just change files by yourself, you will need to rebuild the container.
+If you pull changes from origin or just change files by yourself, you will need to rebuild the container.

 To do that, just follow the following steps:
 ```shell